Nhill

 What is the weighted average housing cost based on tenure mix in the suburb of Nhill?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $415.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $415.
 This accounts for outright owners paying no housing costs, mortgage holders paying $774/month, and renters paying $866/month.

 How affordable is housing in the suburb of Nhill relative to local incomes?